linrongbin16/colorbox.nvim/README.md

 # all-in-one-color.nvim

-WIP: Please don't use this tool for now, it's not finished yet.
+**WIP: Please don't use this tool for now, it's still not done yet.**

 I'm greedy that I want the **most popular** Neovim colorschemes than just one, so I write this colorscheme collect tool for Neovim, that auto-generate plugins